 The pair did find common ground on the issue of the U.S. Steel-Nippon merger.

 Casey said he wanted to make sure that unionized steelworker jobs stayed in Pennsylvania.
-He fretted that Japan-based Nippon could outsource jobs and devastate the Mon Valley.
+He fretted that Japan-based Nippon could outsource jobs and devastate the local economy.

 McCormick’s opposition was along national security lines.
-While he acknowledged Japan was an ally on the U.S., McCormick raised concern about Nippon’s operations in China, Iran, and Russia.
+While he acknowledged Japan is an ally of the U.S., McCormick raised concern about Nippon’s operations in China, Iran, and Russia.

-One of the most striking moments was when Casey was asked whether he believed President Joe Biden or Vice President Kamala Harris is a better candidate for the Keystone State.
+One of the most notable moments was when Casey was asked whether he believed President Joe Biden — suffering from age-related challenges — or Vice President Kamala Harris would be a better candidate for the Keystone State.

 McCormick used the comment as an example of Casey’s weakness.
 He said Casey stood by Biden when he could “hardly finish a sentence” then quickly switched to Harris when she became the Democratic nominee.

-“He kept Senator Casey on the defensive for most of the debate,” longtime GOP strategist and Mercury Senior Vice President Vince Galko told DVJournal.
+“He kept Senator Casey on the defensive for most of the debate,” longtime GOP strategist and Mercury Senior Vice President Vince Galko said of McCormick.

 “Bob Casey just buried Republican Dave McCormick on the debate stage.
 Pulled zero punches,” wrote Democrat pundit and MSNBC contributor Brian Tyler Cohen on X.